supercodingninja/EDB/ReadMe.md

 7. [Markdown Syntax](https://www.markdownguide.org/basic-syntax/) provides documentations on how to add your shield, for creditbility.
 Please feel free to view this resource, for your future developments.

-8. [Video Tutorial](https://www.youtube.com/watch?v=eyKgivrIDpI&list=PLurIMwd6GdCi3ssXNAcjZ2l5mYaTfYPhf&t=312s&index=15) Here is a video tutorial, whose approach I decided to use as a guideline.
-I do not agree, nor endorse all statements; but this is an in depth guide; which I hope may help.
-I took a little different approach towards the end.

 <br>

 <h2 align="center">Point of Contact</h2>